-G. de P. — Companions, before calling for questions tonight, I want to refer to a matter which I think was brought up at a recent KTMG meeting here.
+G. de P. — Before calling for questions tonight, I want to refer to a matter which I think was brought up at a recent KTMG meeting here.
 It was a question asked of me concerning the nature of the avatara.
 I regret that this matter of the avatara — its nature, character, and destiny — does not seem to have been understood.

 Now, the avatara, considered as a divine-human being or quasi-human being or as a god-man, although the product of an act of supreme white magic, nevertheless is a purely natural occurrence in the Law.
 In a very important particular, the avatara is a sporadic instance or occurrence of the same fact of evolutionary progress that the descent or incarnation of the manasaputras was during the third root-race.
 The difference is this: that the avatara is an avant coureur, a forerunner, of what is in the distant future to be a very common event.
 Precisely as the manasaputras or sons of mind enlightened the imperfect, waiting vehicles of the mankind of the third root-race, so do these forerunners, the avataras, divinely enlighten individual grand human beings, who automatically thereby become of the number of the greatest of the teachers of the human race.